plan-systems/go-plan/.github/PULL_REQUEST_TEMPLATE.md

-Thanks for contributing to go-plan!
+Thanks for contributing to plan-core!
 Please include with your pull request:

 - A description of what you did for the changelog
-- An explanation of why go-plan needs this change
+- An explanation of why plan-core needs this change
 - How to verify that it works (most PRs need tests!)
 - A link to the GitHub issue that it addresses